LabOrchestrator/LabOrchestrator-Documentation/introduction/introduction.md

 ## Milestones

-### Prototype
+### Proof of Concept and Prototype
-First we need to develop a prototype that proves that the idea of labs is working with Kubernetes.
+First we need to understand the concepts of Kubernetes and find a way to to deploy labs.
+This is done in the proof of concept.
+After that we will include this in a prototype that should proof that the idea of labs is possible.

 1. Install Kubernetes and KubeVirt
 2. Understand basics of Kubernetes and Kubernetes templates